Why Investing in Manager Coaching Skills Transforms Company Culture

 2) Improving Employee Engagement

 Employee experience matters, and Gallup estimates that low employee engagement levels cost the global economy $8.8 trillion annually.
-And the primary cause of disengagement?
-A lack of manager and leadership development.
+The primary cause of disengagement?
+A lack of managerial and leadership development.

 3) Prioritizing Performance Goals